OrneBellis/OrneBellis/README.md

 # Hello there, my name is Orne👋
-### I'm an Executive Assistant in an important industrial company in Argentina.
+### I'm an Executive Assistant at an important industrial company in Argentina.
 My work requires a lot of commitment and dedication, just like my studies.
 I love learning new things and in the future I would consider myself very lucky if I could use these knowledge in my daily work.
 ## Learned skills
 - HTML